hypersign-protocol/HIPs/HIPs/hid-6.md

 A user should be able to generate and verify a DID and DID Document using a wallet.
 The verification method attached to the DID Document should be able to verify the DID and DID Document by any other system that supports the verification method.
 Example- HID-Network (currently supports `Ed25519VerificationKey2020`).

 ## Motivation
 The motivation behind this proposal is to make the DID and DID Document generation and verification process more user-friendly.
 Right now Hypersign-Identity-Network only supports `Ed25519VerificationKey2020` verification method but web3 wallets such as keplr uses `secp256k1` algorithm for signing and verification.
-So its not possible to use the same wallet for Did-related signing/verification and for the blockchain of transactions.
+So its not possible to use the same wallet for DID-related signing/verification and for the blockchain of transactions.
 So right now our users have to use two different wallets ([HD-Ed25519](https://github.com/hypersign-protocol/hid-ssi-js-sdk/blob/ed25519-hd-poc/test/ssi/ed25519_hd_poc.js) for Identity Wallet, secp256k1 for blockchain) for signing/verifying DIDs and for signing/verifying blockchain transactions.
 This proposal will make it possible to use the same wallet for both DID and blockchain transactions.
 The main outcome of this proposal is a smooth user onboarding experience.

 ## Specification